FrederickBun/dragonhome-portfolio/src/content/projects/project-1/index.md

 ## 📄 Configuration

-The blog posts on the demo serve as the documentation and configuration.
+The uses posts on the demo serve as the documentation and configuration.

 ## 💻 Commands